 If you're here you're probably wondering why we created yet another tool to automate screening interviews or coding tests.
-To fully understand understand why, we have to look at the current status quo for interviewing engineers.
+To fully understand why, we have to look at the current status quo for interviewing engineers, specifically the screening phase.

 As more and more candidates started applying for tech roles, companies started looking for ways to automate the initial rounds of screening.

 The status quo is to rely on the following: